 Linlithgow Angling Club

-- Linlithgow Angling Club members can fish the River Avon from the Avon Gorge bridge on the A801 to the estuary at Grangemouth.
+- Linlithgow Angling Club members may fish most of the River Avon from the Avon Gorge bridge on the A801 to the estuary at Grangemouth.
 This makes up beats 3, 4 and 5 of the River Avon.
 Members must NOT fish on the left bank (looking downstream) directly in front of Manuel Mill, on the right bank in front of Kinneil Mills farm (notices are in place on the bank), or on the left bank by Polmonthill sewage works below the sign showing the beat limit.

-- Members are entitled to keep a maximum of five brown trout and two migratory fish over 10″ in length, as measured from the snout to the tip of the tail per day.
+8. Members are entitled to keep a daily maximum of five brown trout over 10″ in length as measured from the snout to the fork of the tail.

-- Members must carry their photographic identity card and their annual membership card at all times when fishing on the river.
-These must be produced when requested by Bailiffs or other members.
+10. Members must carry their photo identity card and annual membership card at all times when fishing the river.
+These must be produced when requested by bailiffs or club members.
 Members are encouraged to ask for proof of membership from other anglers on the river.
 FDSFB Bailiffs have the power to inspect fishing tackle and bags and to arrest anyone fishing without written permission.
 The bailiff for the Avon is David Graham – mob.
 07823 448917

-- Members are asked to respect the property and rights of all riparian owners and act with tact and politeness at all times.
-Members must avoid damage to crops, other vegetation and fences.
+12. Members should respect the property and rights of all riparian owners and act with tact and politeness at all times.
 All gates should be left as found, damage to crops and fences avoided, and all litter, including discarded line, taken away for disposal.
 Fires are not permitted.